 1. Download an app to make things quick and easy

-Living with us?
-The laundry feature within the MyUnite App allows you to book, pay for and monitor your washing straight from your phone.
+In most of our properties, you'll use the MyUnite app to do your washing.
+It allows you to check if machines are available and then book, pay for and monitor your washing straight from your phone.

 2. Keep dirty lights and darks separate

 You put your dark wash on, then find a black tee under a pile of whites.
 Think you’ll wear that crisp white shirt tonight?
 Think again, it’s buried in your basket beneath your darks.

 3. Get some nice laundry detergent

 Want your clothes to smell good and feel soft?
 Go for the 2-in-1 capsules, which contain detergent and fabric softener (just make sure you use non-bleach options).

 Got sensitive skin?
 Choose a detergent free from stuff that irritates – perfumes, enzymes and phosphates.